 It is important to remember that purchasing a filter which is too small or large can result in gaps that allow dust and debris to pass through, which can potentially burn out your HVAC system.

-If you want to check whether your HVAC filter needs replacing, follow the subsequent instructions:
+If you want to check whether your air conditioner filters needs replacing, follow the subsequent instructions:

 How much maintenance does your HVAC filter need?